Engagements shipped to production

 Two senior engineers, named, on the contract.
 There is no junior team behind the curtain.
 The people you meet on day one are the people writing every line.

 We carry a 90-day warranty.
-If a regression ships from our code, we fix it on our dime—no retainer, no rebill.
+If a regression ships from our code, we fix it on our dime, with no retainer and no rebill.